elazar/flystream/README.md

 ServiceLocator::set(PathNormalizer::class, WhitespacePathNormalizer::class);
 ```

-If you would prefer that `StripProtocolPathNormalizer` only remove some protocols, you can limit those that it removes by specifying a custom instance that sets a value for its first parameter.
+If you would prefer to limit protocols removed by `StripProtocolPathNormalizer` to a specified list, you can do so by specifying a custom instance that sets a value for its first parameter.

 ```php
 <?php